BU-NU-CLOUD-SP16/Radiology-in-the-cloud/README.md

 There are two ways in which you can build an instantiation of the system we have established on the [Mass Open Cloud](https://github.com/CCI-MOC/moc-public), but it depends on whether you are going to build from the (established version of ChRIS)[https://github.com/FNNDSC/chrisreloaded] or the [new portable version](https://github.com/FNNDSC/ChRIS-portable).
 If you are going to build from the portable version, you will need to obtain the virtual disk image and additional files from them.

 What follows is a precis of the the ChRIS portable installation instructions.
 We assume that you won't be running this off of a USB stick (although if you do, we suggest that you use a much larger one than the 8GB they suggest!)

 ## Initial setup

+## Start by uploading the ChRIS_portable.vdi to your cloud computing platform of choice

 ### Unpack the <tt>extra.tgz</tt> file to the host